 Airbag sensors.
 Digital Light Processing™ projectors.
 Inkjet printers.

-Semitracks' latest two-day MEMS Technology course focuses on the design, operation, packaging, reliability, and testing of MEMS devices, with an emphasis on packaging.
-The large surface area to volume ratio in MEMS devices creates unique challenges— for example, surface effects such as electrostatics and liquid wetting dominate volume effects such as inertia or thermal mass.
+Semitracks' latest 2-day MEMS Technology course focuses on the design, operation, packaging, reliability, and testing of MEMS devices, with an emphasis on packaging.
+The large surface area to volume ratio in MEMS devices creates unique challenges--for example, surface effects such as electrostatics and liquid wetting dominate volume effects such as inertia or thermal mass.
 Yet in spite of these poorly understood properties, MEMS retain the potential to revolutionize the electronics market.

 The goal of the course is to give you a two-day overview of MEMS technologies by covering design, manufacturing, packaging, reliability, simulation, and testing.
 You'll gain an in-depth knowledge of challenges and opportunities associated with bringing MEMS and MST's to market through the course's focus on three key topics:

 Our courses are dynamic.
 We use a combination of instruction by lecture, problem solving, and question/answer sessions to give you the tools you need to excel.
 From the very first moments of the seminar until the last sentence of the training, the driving instructional factor is application.
 The course notes offer hundreds of pages of reference material that the participants can apply during their daily activities.

 Our instructors are internationally recognized experts.
 Our instructors have years of current and relevant experience in their fields.
 They're focused on answering your questions and teaching you what you need to know.